in28minutes/in28minutes.github.io/_blog/articles/2017-12-02-spring-boot-and-iBatis-with-h2.md

 ## Creating Student Bean

-Lets create a simple Student bean with basic student information along with getters, setters and a toString method.
+Let's make a simple Student bean that has basic student information as well as getters, setters, and a function toString() function.

 ```java
 package com.in28minutes.springboot.jdbc.h2.example.student;